mattboldt/mattboldt.github.io/_posts/2013-03-02-iphone-5-in-css-and-one-html-tag.markdown

 ---
 layout: post
 title:  iPhone 5 in CSS and One HTML Tag
-desc: <p>A while back, I published a CSS3 experiment of mine on my website, as well as on Codepen.
-It was an iPhone 5, rendered entirely in CSS, and using only one HTML element.</p>
+desc: A while back, I published a CSS3 experiment of mine on my website, as well as on Codepen.
+It was an iPhone 5, rendered entirely in CSS, and using only one HTML element.
 date:   2013-03-02 19:30:00
 categories: html, css
 ---